IBM-MIL/GameDoneSwift/README.md

 1. Open up `GameScene.sks`.
 2. Select the ground.
 It's the big green (or other brightly colored) rectangle at the bottom of the scene.
 3. In the properties inspector scroll to the bottom where you'll find *Physics Definition*.
-4. Make it look like this:
+4. Make it look like this (the numbers aren't important):

 ![ground_body](https://raw.githubusercontent.com/IBM-MIL/GameDoneSwift/Lets-Get-Physical/img/ground.png)